ottenwbe/bosh-install/README.md

 #### Security Groups ###

-We now have to define our firewall rules, e.g., to define which inbound traffic is allowed.
+We now define our firewall rules, e.g., to define which inbound/outbound traffic is allowed.
 This is done with security groups.
 You can associate the firewall rules to vms in order to make them effective on the vm.
-We define three security groups.
+In particular, we define three security groups.
 First, the ```ssh``` group which allows inbound ssh traffic from the all destinations in the internet.
 Second, a ```nat``` rule, which allows http(s) traffic to servers outside of your vpc.
 Third, an any-to-any connection for all ```bosh``` instances.
 For improved security you can always add more finegranular rules here.